 Recent experience with customer-specific OFOs under high inventory conditions has not resulted in satisfactory relief to pipeline inventory levels.
-During the previous two quarters, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
-As a result, since the end of May, PG&E has decided to call system-wide OFOs even when the customer-specific OFO criterion was met.
+During the previous year, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
+As a result, since the end of May 2001, PG&E has decided to call system-wide OFOs even when the customer-specific OFO criteria were met.
 By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
+Given the expected volatile market conditions, when pipeline inventory levels dictate the need for a high inventory OFO, PG&E plans to call only system-wide OFOs.
+As market conditions change, PG&E will continue to evaluate this issue.
+For low inventory OFOs, PG&E will continue to apply and use the customer-specific OFO criteria.